dkn97/Guide-on-Base-Learn/README.md

 # Guide-on-Base-Learn

-Base is probably the only L2 that will truly survive long term, and its coin will be genuinely appreciated and held in the diamond hands of a strong community.
+Base is probably the only L2 that will truly survive long term, and its coin will be genuinely appreciated and held in the diamond hands of a strong community

 how to commit on github (base guild task), this is the easiest way, no terminal stress